 The answer is YES!

-Last year’s list was ALL books I’d read before – this year, I’m adding in a couple books to read that are new to me (and I’ll list in the description if that’s the case).
+Last year’s list was ALL books I’d read before – this book list for 2019, I’m adding in a couple books to read that are new to me (and I’ll list in the description if that’s the case).

 And this year, I’m excited to be more involved in discussing them.
 I’ll be posting each month about them on Instagram and then doing Instagram Stories on a weekly basis to go along with them – I hope you’ll join in the fun!